Khushi9354/Real-Time-Object-Recognition-Using-Pre-Trained-Model/README.md

 Check if the video camera in your device works properly.
 Code switches it on automatically once the code starts.
 Use the below commond to execute the python file:- python real_time_object_detection.py --prototxt MobileNetSSD_deploy.prototxt.txt --model MobileNetSSD_deploy.caffemodel (if this doesn't work, try giving absolute paths or set project directory)

-Workflow of dnn in OpenCV
+Workflow of dnn in OpenCV:

 loading model--selecting backend--selecting target--reading frame from camera
 --converting image to blob--forwarding--post process